-Human Services Technology – Substance Abuse
+Human Services Technology – Addiction and Recovery Services

 Coursework includes classroom and experiential activities oriented toward an overview of chemical dependency, psychological/sociological process, the twelve Core Functions, intervention techniques with individuals in groups, and follow-up activities with recovering clients.

 Graduates should qualify for positions as substance abuse counselors, DUI counselors, halfway house workers, residential facility employees, and substance education specialists.
 With educational and clinical experiences, graduates can obtain certification from the North Carolina Substance Abuse Board.